Fatullah

 Fatullah (ফতুল্লা) (also known as Fatulla) is a town and a Union in Narayanganj Sadar Upazila in Narayanganj District.
 It is located on the southern outskirts of Dhaka, in central Bangladesh.

-It is the location of the Fatulla Osmani Stadium, an international cricket stadium that has hosted its first One Day International and Test match in 2006.
+It is the location of the Shaheed Ria Gope Cricket Stadium, an international cricket stadium that has hosted its first One Day International and Test match in 2006.
 In ICC Cricket World Cup 2011, it has hosted the warm up matches of England against Canada and Pakistan.